Filing an Application

 1. The ACES Request for Benefits (RFB);

 2. ACES 3G Interactive Interview Declaration (IID) with telephonic signatures.
 Telephonic signatures are captured when an applicant contacts the customer service contact center and requests benefits but hasn't submitted a paper application.
 Staff complete an ACES 3G IID while on the phone with the applicant.
-Two telephonic signatures are needed to complete the application.
+Two telephonic attestation scripts are needed to complete the telephonic signature for an application or review.

-1. The first telephonic signature is captured after interactively screening an application into ACES 3G.
+1. The first telephonic attestation script captures the date of the application, interactively screening an application into ACES 3G.

-2. A second telephonic signature is captured after the IID is reviewed and the applicant confirms the information is correct.
+2. A second telephonic attestation script completes the the telephonic signature after the IID is reviewed and the applicant confirms the information is correct.

 3. The name, address, and signature on the DSHS 14-001(X) Application for Benefits form;